Flexiblefabric/Tien-Len/README.md

 The **Options** menu exposes additional AI behaviour settings.
 The *AI Personality* selector cycles through **aggressive**, **defensive**, **balanced** and **random** styles, altering how boldly opponents play.
+These styles now modify how scoring weights factor rank and finishing position, making each AI behave more distinctly.
 The *Lookahead* toggle makes the AI consider the next turn before committing to a move.
 A **Use Global AI** toggle at the bottom of this screen decides whether the chosen difficulty and personality apply to